MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementEntitlementManagementRoleAssignmentScheduleRequest.md

 ## SYNOPSIS
 In PIM, read the details of a request for an active and persistent role assignment made through the unifiedRoleAssignmentScheduleRequest object.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementEntitlementManagementRoleAssignmentScheduleRequest?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)